Daisuke Naito: Professional career

-On October 11, 2007, Naito defeated Daiki Kameda by unanimous decision for the first defense of his WBC and lineal titles.
+On 11 October 2007, Naito defeated Daiki Kameda by unanimous decision for the first defense of his WBC and lineal titles.
 Naito thoroughly outclassed the younger fighter (Kameda is 15 years his junior) despite being fouled throughout the fight.
 He received illegal blows to the thighs on several occasions, and was thrown down onto the ring in a wrestling-like maneuver in the 12th round.
 Koki Kameda's upcoming fight was cancelled after video footage was produced showing that he encouraged his younger brother to foul Naito in-between rounds, and Daiki Kameda's boxing license was suspended for one year.
 The fight received widespread coverage by the Japanese media because of the heated exchanges between Naito and the Kameda boxing family.
 Daiki Kameda had described Naito as a "cockroach" prior to the fight, and stated that he would commit harakiri (ritual suicide) if he were to lose.
 The victory gave Naito celebrity status in Japan, and he has appeared in numerous Japanese television programs and commercials since then.

-Naito fought Pongsaklek Wonjongkam for the 4th time on March 3, 2008 for his 2nd title defense.
+Naito fought Pongsaklek Wonjongkam for the 4th time on 3 March 2008 for his 2nd title defense.
 Naito retained his titles as the bout ended in a draw, with one judge scoring the bout even, another scoring it in favor of Naito, and the other in favor of Wonjongkam.
-His 3rd defense came against Japanese flyweight champion Tomonobu Shimizu on July 30, 2008 at the Yoyogi National Gymnasium in Tokyo.
+His 3rd defense came against Japanese flyweight champion Tomonobu Shimizu on 30 July 2008 at the Yoyogi National Gymnasium in Tokyo.
 The open scoring system was used for this bout, and the score announcement after the 8th round revealed Shimizu to be leading on points.
 However, Naito landed a left hook and a combination to score a knockdown in the 10th round, and won the fight by knockout in the same round with another combination.
 This bout was on the same card as WBA flyweight champion Takefumi Sakata's 4th title defense, and Koki Kameda made a surprise appearance on the ring to congratulate Naito during the post-fight interview.

-On December 23, 2008, Naito won in his 4th title defense by stopping Shingo Yamaguchi in the 11th round.
+On 23 December 2008, Naito won in his 4th title defense by stopping Shingo Yamaguchi in the 11th round.

-For his 5th defense, Naito faced Xiong Zhao Zhong of China on May 26, 2009.
-Despite taking on a rather small opponent (4'11), Naito was sent to the canvas in the 6th round.
+For his 5th defense, Naito faced Xiong Chaozhong of China on 26 May 2009.
+Despite taking on a rather small opponent (152 cm), Naito was sent to the canvas in the 6th round.
 But in the end, he still escaped with a unanimous decision.

-On November 29, 2009, he lost the WBC lineal flyweight titles to Koki Kameda in Saitama, Japan, losing by unanimous decision.
+On 29 November 2009, he lost the WBC lineal flyweight titles to Koki Kameda in Saitama, Japan, losing by unanimous decision.

 Naito retired from boxing in November 2011.
 Since his retirement, he works as a boxing commentator and a tarento.